The Informational Observer in Relational Quantum Mechanics: Agreement and Confirmation in the Wigner's Friend Paradox

-While there have been some attempts to recover agreement between agents in the RQM framework, these attempts are futile as they counter the rejection of absolutism central to the interpretation.
-One strategy appeals to \emph{shared facts}, arguing that when measurement outcomes become stable through decoherence, they can be treated as effectively irreversible records that different observers will later agree upon \cite{di2021stable,pienaar2021quintet}.
+A second strategy appeals to \emph{shared facts}, arguing that when measurement outcomes become stable through decoherence, they can be treated as effectively irreversible records that different observers will later agree upon \cite{di2021stable,pienaar2021quintet}.
 However, this proposal either restricts agreement to the trivial case in which observers directly measure the same pointer variable, or else violates RQM’s requirement that different perspectives cannot be directly compared without mediation by a third interaction.

-The proposal of \emph{internally consistent descriptions} avoids this conflict by restricting consistency claims to what a single observer can jointly describe, requiring only that an observer who measures both a system and another agent in the same context finds the results to agree \cite{di2022relational}.
+A third proposal referred to in the literature as \emph{internally consistent descriptions} avoids this conflict by restricting consistency claims to what a single observer can jointly describe, requiring only that an observer who measures both a system and another agent in the same context finds the results to agree \cite{di2022relational}.
 Yet this guarantees agreement only in cases where perspectives are already aligned, and provides no way to reconcile genuinely divergent descriptions \cite{adlam2022does}.